joshbegley/nyt-latest/README.md

 `Britain’s air traffic control agency warned of “flow restrictions” while it tried to find and fix a system fault, with long waits likely as a result.`\
 https://nytimes.com/2023/08/28/world/europe/uk-airport-flight-delays.html?searchResultPosition=7

-**Russia Charges Former U.S. Consulate Employee for Collecting Information About Ukraine War**\
+**Russia Charges Former U.S. Consulate Employee With Collecting Information About Ukraine War**\
 `Robert Shonov, a Russian national, faces up to eight years in prison.
 The U.S. has said the allegations against him are “wholly without merit.”`\
 https://nytimes.com/2023/08/28/world/europe/russia-us-consulate-shonov.html?searchResultPosition=8